 If size is important to you, and you need something that is compact and easy to carry, then a compact mechanical keyboard is what you need.
 Compact mechanical keyboards do not have a number pad or arrow/navigation keys.
 Compact keyboards are ideal if you have a small workspace or need to travel with your mechanical keyboard often.

 Mechanical keyboards are known for being loud.
 If you are a gamer or type with music playing, the noise of your mechanical keyboard may not be of concern.
-However, if you will be using your keyboard in an office setting, or if you share a room with a roommate, it may be best that you get a keyboard that is quieter.
+However, if you will be using your keyboard in an office setting, or if you share a room with a roommate, it may be best that you get a keyboard that has quieter switches.

 Mechanical keyboards and durability go hand in hand.
 Still, some mechanical keyboards are more durable than others.
 A good durable mechanical keyboard should be able to withstand drops or falls.
 Some mechanical keyboards can even withstand tumbles down staircases.

 There are numerous design features that mechanical keyboards can come with.
-Some mechanical keyboards include backlights.
+Some mechanical keyboards include backlights or RGB lighting.
 Backlights can be useful for using your computer in the dark.
-Backlights can be a single color or multiple colors.
-Some mechanical keyboards allow the backlights to be programmed by the user.
+Backlights can be a single color or, with RGB lighting, multiple colors.
+Some mechanical keyboards allow the backlights to be programmed by the user for personal customization.

 These programmable keyboards let the user choose when the backlights come on as well as which keys are backlit.
 They can also have flashy lighting modes.